smbjorklund/media_update/README.txt

 To fill up the site with some content, migrate data from testbool by invoking a command like this one:

-    bin/site-drush migrate-import --verbose --limit="4 items" News
+    bin/site-drush migrate-import --verbose --all

-This will import the 4 first News articles.
+This will import the default test data set (defined by modules/uib_migrate/test-jur/).
+Should finish in a minute or two.

+To switch to the 'test-hf' data set run:

+    bin/site-drush vset uib_test_dir test-hf

+and then run 'migrate-import' once more.

 To see what kind of data is available for import you might run:

     bin/site-drush migrate-status

-To migrate all content run:

-    bin/site-drush migrate-import --all --verbose

-while you go get yourself a nice cup of tea.
-This command will take hours to finish.